In the News-New York State

 “…Anthony Varvaro is remembered as an active member of the community, a legendary sportsman, and a dedicated service member of the Port Authority Police,” Senator Scarcella Spanton explained.
 “The tragic loss of Anthony two years ago today was one that struck the North Shore of Staten Island deeply.
 His life reflects that of a hometown hero who, through talent and virtue, became a star in his community, state, and country.
 While we cannot return him to his wife and four children, it is imperative that his family has the Laws of the State of New York support they need and deserve… I was incredibly proud to carry this legislation….”

-Port Authority PBA Association President Frank Conti and legislative director Shaun Kehoe, in a joint statement recognizing the approved legislation, said, “We will never forget Anthony and his contributions to our union, agency and the people he served.”
+Port Authority PBA Association President Frank Conti and legislative director Shaun Kehoe, in a joint statement recognizing the approved legislation, said, “We will never forget Anthony and his contributions to our union, agency, and the people he served.”

 Governor Hochul also signed Chapter 314 which authorizes an application by Lieutenant Paul Adam’s widow for conversion of his disability retirement benefit to an accidental death benefit for victims of the 2001 World Trade Center disaster on his behalf.
 Lieutenant Adam was deployed as an officer to Ground Zero and developed a sustained illness due to his service.